cunnie/writings/ice_queen.md

 &ldquo;Yes, but also why they cannot protect me from him?&rdquo;

 &ldquo;Ah.
 A two-pronged question, like the horns of a bull.
-Allow me to address your first question: this domain is very pervasive--it is hard to put up a magical shield to protect oneself from the effects.
+Allow me to address your first question: this domain is very pervasive&mdash;it is hard to put up a magical shield to protect oneself from the effects.
 There are other ways, of course, to make this place more hospitable.
 One way is to simply not be here, but rather have some proxy or avatar instead.
 Of course, the avatar will be subject to the full effects, and will probably die.
 Another way is to slow the passage of time.
 There is a statue in the hallway downstairs of a wizard who realized he had stayed too long.
 Knowing that he did not have time to leave, he merely made time stop.
 For himself.
-He will &rsquo;wake up&rsquo; when he is no longer here--he was good enough to work that into his spell.
+He will &rsquo;wake up&rsquo; when he is no longer here&mdash;he was good enough to work that into his spell.
 I have occasionally thought of bringing him to the border of my domain, but for obvious reasons I cannot do that.&rdquo;

 &ldquo;You cannot leave here?&rdquo;